 Note that monitoring a process requires your user to have View permissions on Jobs and on Monitoring.
 Additionally, Edit on Monitoring is required in order to disable errors from the Error Feed widget on the Monitoring > Jobs page.
-View on Environments is required in order to filter the pages by environment.
+View on Environments is required in order to filter the pages by the environment.

 - In the Processes page, select the processes that interest you.

 - Click the Remove button.
 The process is deleted from the Processes page and the database.
 Please note that deleting a process is not going to delete the package from Orchestrator, but only its association with the environment/folder.

 Alternatively, if you want to delete only one process, click the corresponding Remove button.

 If you remove a process that has triggers associated with it, these are also removed, regardless if they are enabled or disabled.

 You cannot remove a process if it is associated with an active job (it has one of following statuses: Pending, Running, Stopping and Terminating).